If you’ve never had Puerto Rican food before, then you’re seriously missing out.

 However, instead of using pasta sheets and marinara, Puerto Ricans use plantains and ground beef.
 But don’t worry, Puerto Ricans like to keep in the best part of lasagna- the cheese.

-Typically, the meat in pastelon is seasoned with cumin and oregano.
-It’s then mixed in with tomato sauce, sofrito, and olives.
+Typically, the ground beef in pastelon is seasoned with cumin and oregano.
+The meat is then mixed in with tomato sauce, sofrito, and olives.

 Who doesn’t love a nice, juicy sandwich?